Subspecies (film series): Subspecies (1991)

-Bloodstone: Subspecies 2 (1993)
+Bloodstone: Subspecies II (1993)

-Bloodstone: Subspecies 2 (1993) picks up directly after the events of the first film, with Radu's minions, the Subspecies, reattaching Radu's head and removing the stake from his heart.
+Bloodstone: Subspecies II (1993) picks up directly after the events of the first film, with Radu's minions, the Subspecies, reattaching Radu's head and removing the stake from his heart.
 Radu finds Stefan and Michelle sleeping, and immediately kills Stefan.
 The rising sun forces Radu to seek refuge; Michelle wakes at sunset and finds Stefan dead in his coffin, with the Bloodstone still in his hands.
 Michelle flees to Bucharest with the Bloodstone, hoping to contact her sister, Becky, for help.
-Radu, with the help of his mother, "Mummy", sets out to find Michelle and the Bloodstone.
+Radu, with the help of his mother, "Mummy" (later identified as Circe in Blood Rise), sets out to find Michelle and the Bloodstone.
 Becky arrives in Romania and with the help of Lieutenant Marin, Professor Popescu, and US Embassy Agent Mel Thompson, attempts to find her sister.
 Radu eventually captures Michelle, who has been fighting her craving for blood since Radu took the Bloodstone.
 Mel and Lieutenant Marin do not believe Popescu and Becky, so the two of them go to a nearby crypt where they believe Michelle might be.
 Popescu is murdered by Mummy, while Becky is also captured and given to Michelle to feed from, as a way for Michelle to shed her mortal ties.
 Instead of killing her sister, Michelle stabs Radu in the face with an enchanted dagger, and sets fire to Radu's mother, who flees the room in flames.
 Becky and Michelle attempt to escape the catacomb, but Michelle is halted by the coming sunrise.
 Becky promises to return that evening, but as Michelle descends back into the tomb she is grabbed by a revived Mummy and carried off.